Visakhapatnam: Administration

 Greater Visakhapatnam Municipal Corporation (GVMC) is the civic body that oversees the civic needs of the city.
 One of the earliest municipalities in this area, the Vizag (Visakhapatnam) Municipality was set up in 1858 to fulfill the basic infrastructural needs of the people.
 It was converted into a municipal corporation in 1979.
 Greater Visakhapatnam Municipal Corporation came into existence on 21 November 2005 after the release of G.O by Govt of Andhra Pradesh.

+As per the Ministry of Housing and Urban Affairs, the Greater Visakhapatnam Municipal Corporation reported a revenue of ₹1,031 crore (US$124 million) and an expenditure of ₹867 crore (US$104 million) in 2022–23.
+Taxes contributed to 40.8% of the revenue, with 59.2% of the income coming from other sources.